 3. What Are Birth Parent Expenses?

 So you may be wondering what are birth parent expenses and what do they include.
 Birthparent expenses include daily living expenses, counseling expenses, delivery expenses, and adoption expenses.
-In order to ensure that the adoption of your child costs you nothing, many adoptive parents will help the expectant parent meet their financial obligations.
+To ensure that the adoption of your child costs you nothing, many adoptive parents will help the expectant parent meet their financial obligations.

 The birth parent expenses normally covered are counseling services during the pregnancy, medical expenses during the pregnancy, the birth, and legal and adoption fees to either the adoption agency or adoption attorney.
 If you choose to take birthing classes they can be covered as well.
 Certain states allow for other expenses to be reimbursed or paid for, including living expenses, rent or mortgage, food, maternity, and baby clothes for the birth and other pregnancy needs.
 Your adoption service provider will help you understand what can be legally included in your state/ They will work out those details with you and the adoptive parents you choose for your child.